When All the World Was Looking at You

 Life could never be quiet when Malfoys were mentioned.
 Of course, life was rarely quiet when the topic of buying school supplies came up, either.
 Especially for the Weasleys.

 However, Molly Weasley knew that if everyone would just listen, then this trip into Diagon Alley would go smoothly.
 But that rarely happened.
-That's why Harry had joined them coming from Borgin and Burkes, of all places!
+That was why Harry had joined them coming from Borgin and Burkes, of all places!
 And of course he'd happened to see Draco there with his father.

-"Oh, I'd love to get Lucius Malfoy for something…" Arthur was again dreaming he could one-up their old schoolmate.
+"Oh, I'd love to get Lucius Malfoy for something…" Arthur was again dreaming aloud that he might one-up their old schoolmate.

-"You be careful, Arthur," she told her husband.
-Molly didn't like this subject coming up… But she had to soothe the beast.
+"You be careful, Arthur," Molly told her husband.
+She didn't like this subject coming up… But she had to soothe the beast.
 "That family's trouble.
 Don't go biting off more than you can chew—"

-That had been the wrong thing to say.
-Arthur drew himself up with an angry look on his face.
+Unfortunately, that had been the wrong thing to say.
+Arthur drew himself up with an angry look on his face, which wasn't very intimidating whatsoever.
 "So you don't think I'm a match for Lucius Malfoy?"

-Molly wanted to say something, but the look he gave her dredged up an old memory that she had almost forgotten after all these years.
+Molly wanted to say something quickly to smooth things over, but the look he gave her dredged up an old memory that she had almost forgotten after all these years.
 The glint of recognition in his eyes and the sudden falter of his fury revealed that he recalled that time, too.
-But Arthur's cheeks flushed and he didn't address the Lucius topic any further.
-Instead, he introduced himself to Hermione's parents and busied himself exclaiming over how Muggle they were.
+But Arthur's cheeks flushed, and he didn't address the Lucius topic any further.
+Instead, he turned away from his wife and introduced himself to Hermione's parents, busying himself with exclaiming over how Muggle they were.

 The Weasley matriarch got the family through the rest of the day, but she found herself easily distracted.
 Gilderoy Lockhart?
 So what?
 They managed to get all the books for their children?
 Whoop-dee-do.